The Debut Dagger Award

 Longlist, shortlist and winner announcements will be made in 2022 on dates yet to be decided.
 Please visit the CWA website and see social media for updates.
 They are likely to be in April, May and the end of June.

 COST OF ENTRY

-A shortlist of entries, selected by professional readers, will be forwarded to a final judging panel chaired by the CWA Manuscript Assessment Coordinator and composed of crime fiction editors from major publishing houses and authors’ agents.
+A longlist of entries, selected by professional readers, will be forwarded to a final judging panel chaired by the CWA Criminal Critiques coordinator and comprising crime fiction editors from major publishing houses and literary agents.

 The judges’ decision is final and we will not enter into any correspondence about the result.

 The winner will receive a prize of £500.

 Shortlisted authors will receive a brief professional assessment of their entry.

 Shortlisted entries are sent to UK publishers and agents.

 Shortlisted entries gain public exposure on the CWA’s platforms and in national media.